absomivotch/COP4331---Group-6/artifacts/system architecture.md

 <img src = "/artifacts/UI_2.jpg">

 # Resource Management
-Resources for this project will consist of the Game Assets, Scripts, and Scenes.
-Since most Assets will be borrowed, we will not be using any that will disrupt the frame rate of the game.
-Scripts that run for too long and disrupt down gameplay will be either modified or discarded.
-There is no limit to the size of Scenes.
-They will be as large or as small as they need to be.
+Unity manages memory automatically, so this item does not apply to the project.

 # Security
-The Unity Project will be stored on github for anyone to download.
-It will also be stored on each team member's computer(s).
-Therefore, the security the game has is minimal.
+Our Unity project does not have security level concerns, so this does not apply to the project.

 # Performance
 Although this is a 3D game, it is set up like a 2D game and is not expected to be particularly performance heavy.
+This does not mean that performance isn’t a concern: if there are any assets that considerably slow down the game, they will be removed.

 # Scalability
 After being built, a unity game can no longer have anything added to it.
 It also cannot have anything taken away.
-Therefore, I would not consider it scalable.
+Therefore, it has no scalability.

 # Interoperability
 This does not apply, as Unity games only work with Unity games.

 # Internationalization/Localization
-We do not intend to import this game to a different nation.
-We also do not intend to translate into another language.
+This game is not  to be important to another nation.
+It is not intended to be translated into another language.
-Therefore, Internationalization/Localization is not necessary.
+Therefore, Internationalization/Localization does not apply.

 # Input/Output
 This game will run with a keyboard and a mouse.
 It will also run using an X-Box 360 controller using the Unity Input Manager.
-This can also run using a Playstation controller through the use of external software that reads a Playstation controller input as an X-Box 360 controller.

 # Error Processing
 In Unity, any errors that develop during gameplay will show up on the console.
+If the error is large, the program won't run.

 # Fault Tolerance
-When files go missing in a Unity project, the project does not shut itself down.
-As long as files are properly named, (or outright deleted) it isn't difficult to use the Unity Editor to find them again.
-If a file happens to be irrecoverable, we can still use back-ups to receover it.
+Aside from closing the program when it can no longer run the game, Unity doesn’t do anything to corrects errors in code.

 # Architectural Feasibility
-If the architecture of our project is unfeasible, it will likely become apparent during our game playtesting.
-At that point, we can simply simply modify it until we have an architecture that works.
+The architecture of our project is feasible.
+Unity is capable of all the functions that we would need.

 # Overengineering
-To avoid overengineering, the game will be first developed starting from the core features and expanding onto side features.
-The team's weak points, character model creation and animation baking, will be kept at low priority.
+Unity games will not terminate over every single error.
+Unity will continue run the game unless as long as the error doesn't affect the game's functions.
+But since small errors can lead to bigger ones, we will be correcting them as well.

 # Build-vs-Buy Decisions
-Many assets on this game will be external assets.
-Most modeling resources will be bought for free on the Unity store.
+Many assets on this game will be external assets taken for free from the unity store.
-Character models may be used if they are completed, but if not they will be substituted with external assets as well.
+However, if they are completed, original Character models may be used for this project.

 # Reuse
-Assets for the game can be freely redistributed, although most of them are borrowed assets themselves.
+The software that will be used to develop this game is Unity.

 # Change Strategy
 Large gameplay changes will be discussed and approved of in the regular team meetings.
 Minor changes that do not involve gameplay can be implemented by any member freely.
+All changes will kept within the scope of the project.